Joshalexjacobs/GB-Jam-5/readme.md

+# v0.92 Changelog
+- Changed some floor tiles in some sections where it was difficult to see the player/enemy bullets

 # v0.91 Changelog
 - Added longer enemy/player hit blink
 - Bullets now explode on impact to help show that an object has been hit